AdobeDocs/experience-manager-screens.en/help/user-guide/multizone-to-singlezone.md

    ![asset](assets/mz-to-sz5.png)

-1. Set the duration from the **Sequence** field to **10000 ms**
+1. Set the duration from the **Sequence** field to **10000 ms**.

    ![asset](assets/mz-to-sz6.png)

-1. Similarly, open the settings for the Image (asset you added)  and set its duration from the **Sequence** field to **3000 ms**
+1. Similarly, open the settings for the Image (asset you added)  and set its duration from the **Sequence** field to **3000 ms**.

    ![asset](assets/mz-to-sz7.png)

 ## Checking the Preview {#checking-the-preview}

-You can view the desired output from the player or just by clicking on the Preview from the editor.
+You can view the desired output from the player or just by clicking on the **Preview** from the editor.

-The following output demonstrates how a multi-zone layout plays for 10000 ms and then switches to single zone layout that has playback duration of 3000 ms and then switches back to the multi-zone layout.
+The following output demonstrates how a multi-zone layout plays for *10000 ms* and then switches to single zone layout that has playback duration of *3000 ms* and then switches back to the multi-zone layout.

    ![video](assets/sz-mzvideo.mov)

+>[!NOTE]
+    >
+    >You can customize your channel transition (from multi-zone to single-zone layout or vice-versa), as per your requirements.